Please ensure Javascript is enabled for purposes of website accessibility

 SoFi Active Investing and Robinhood both offer commission-free investing in an easy-to-use format, but they appeal to different types of investors.

-I'd recommend SoFi Active Investing to long-term investors who want access to mutual funds, retirement accounts, and banking products under one roof.
+SoFi Active Investing is better for long-term investors who want access to mutual funds, retirement accounts, and integrated banking.

 Ultimately, the right choice comes down to your goals: Choose SoFi® for long-term wealth building, or Robinhood for active trading.